Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Introduction

 In this work, we investigate a coupled plasmon-photon system, in which an on-chip QAH plasmon resonator is asymmetrically coupled to a pair of LC resonators.
-The hybrid system exhibits a pronounced transmission minimum superimposed on the LC resonant peak along one path, while exhibiting high transmission along the other path.
-This circulation behavior arises from the Hatano-Nelson type coupling \cite{PhysRevLett.77.570,PhysRevB.58.8384, orsel2024} between the chiral edge magnetoplasmon resonator and the LC resonators.
-Moreover, we demonstrate that the plasmon-photon interaction achieves an average isolation of 20 dB across approximately 50 MHz of bandwidth near the resonant frequencies, even with an input microwave power as low as $-149$ dBm.
-These findings establish a novel mechanism for exploiting the intrinsic unidirectionality of QAH edge states in the engineering of non-reciprocal devices, with promising implications for scaling up superconducting quantum processors and axion haloscopes.
+While Mahoney \textit{et al}. studied a similar architecture in a QH system, they did not explore the connection to Hatano-Nelson-type couplings \cite{Mahoney2017PRX}.
+In our hybrid system, we observe a pronounced non-reciprocal transmission dip accompanied by a positive $\pi$ phase shift.
+By leveraging the chiral nature of the EMP modes, we interpret the observed behavior as being consistent with an effective two-site Hatano--Nelson--type plasmonic system \cite{PhysRevLett.77.570,PhysRevB.58.8384,PhysRevLett.134.153801}, in which asymmetric coupling may drive the system towards a strongly nonreciprocal non-Hermitian transport regime.
+Furthermore, the system achieves an \textit{average isolation} of $20\,\mathrm{dB}$ over an approximately $50\,\mathrm{MHz}$ bandwidth and a peak isolation exceeding $50\,\mathrm{dB}$ at $543.8$ MHz for an input microwave power of $-119\,\mathrm{dBm}$.
+The circulator remains operational down to an input power of $-149\,\mathrm{dBm}$.
+These results suggest a new mechanism for harnessing the intrinsic unidirectionality of QAH edge states to engineer non-reciprocal devices, with promising implications for scaling superconducting quantum processors and improving axion haloscope sensitivity.